OmarMaged3679/covid-agent-based-sir-model/README.md

 |----------------|--------------------|
 | ![Initial UI](screenshots/initial-launch.png) | ![Model Settings](screenshots/model-settings.png) |

-> ℹ️ Place your screenshots in a `screenshots/` folder in the project root.

 ---

 ## 📦 Run with Pre-built JAR

-If you already have the **Java SE Development Kit (JDK)** installed, you can run the simulation using the provided `SIR-Model.jar`.
+If you already have the **Java SE Development Kit (JDK)** installed, you can run the simulation using the provided `COVID-SIR-Model.jar`.

 ### 🔧 Prerequisites